 Recommendations by PHI’s Center for Connected Health Policy became the blueprint for California’s Telehealth Advancement Act of 2011.
 The act removes barriers, allowing the use of digital technologies to deliver a variety of health services.
 This can speed treatment for patients, eliminate the need for patient travel, improve communication among providers and lead to better care at a lower cost.

 Exploring Policy Options for Advancing the Sustainability and Spread of eConsult

-In 2017, PHI's Center for Connected Health Policy (CCHP) produced and disseminated a recommended electronic consultation (eConsult) reimbursement model for the state of California, to support and accelerate its spread and sustainability as a means for improving access to quality specialty care for the underserved.
-CCHP hosted a forum of policymakers, health plans and provider organizations to disseminate and gain input on the current findings and recommendations, as well as a common baseline of understanding among diverse stakeholders.
+In 2017, PHI's Center for Connected Health Policy (CCHP) produced and disseminated a recommended electronic consultation (eConsult) reimbursement model for the state of California.
+The goal was to support and accelerate the spread and sustainability of eConsult as a means for improving access to quality specialty care for the underserved.
+CCHP hosted a forum of policymakers, health plans and provider organizations to disseminate and gain input on the current findings and recommendations, as well as to establish a common baseline of understanding among diverse stakeholders.

 Policy Recommendations for Using Telehealth to Manage and Control TB

 Recognizing the potential role that telehealth can play in effectively monitoring TB patients’ daily intake of their medication, PHI’s Center for Connected Health Policy (CCHP) is helping to improve the policy and reimbursement environment for the use of telehealth for the management and control of tuberculosis (TB) and other infectious diseases.
 Working with the University of California, San Diego (UCSD), which implemented a pilot program using asynchronous Video Directly Observed Therapy (VDOT) in five urban and rural counties with a high incidence of TB, CCHP explored potential barriers and opportunities to employing technology to deliver online DOT (eDOT) in treating TB in the state of California and released evidence-based policy recommendations.
 Read the final brief.